What the Future Forklift Industry Has in Store

-The current state of the forklift industry looks positive, despite some overblown fears and concerns about automation and robots (more on those subjects below).
-The manufacturing, mining, distribution and construction industries – just to name a few – remain as busy as ever, and growth in those areas is expected to continue well into the 2020s.
+The current state of the forklift industry looks bright.
+While some insiders have (largely overblown) fears and concerns about automation and robots, current and future forklift operators have nothing to worry about.
+The manufacturing, mining, distribution and construction industries – just to name a few – remain as busy as ever, and growth in those areas is expected to continue well into the next decade.

 Whenever those four business sectors (construction, mining, manufacturing & distribution) are productive, that’s great news for anyone involved in the forklift industry, including forklift drivers!
 So right now, the forklift industry is strong.